Bharat-Runwal/Hackathon/Readme.md

 # Hackathon

+- Different scrappers are used to extract the data from twitter,seek etc.
-- This Repository contains code for Extracting and matching the attributes from demand and supply side.
+- Extracting and matching the attributes from demand and supply side.
-- Scrapper is used to extract the data from twitter,seek etc.
+- Matching semantically similar searches.